 You can use this completely on its own instead of using your usual foundation.
 It could also be used under your liquid foundation to balance out undesirable colour tones and skin imperfections.
 You could also mix this with other products.
 It’s one of those products you need to play around with to see which way suits you best.

 There are no conflicts but always patch test products before using.

 Apply this after all your skincare and SPF.

 This currently scores 4.5/5 on the Deciem website.

-I was a little dubious about trying this as I had tried NIOD PF12% and wasn’t really sure about it because it kept breaking, going patchy and pilling on my skin.
-This is totally different.
-This gives you a fabulous glow as you can see in the video below.
-It’s so light, it feels like skincare and if you’re someone who dislikes heavy foundations and prefers a natural glow, then I would highly recommend giving this a go.
-You only need a drop or 2 and I´m pretty sure this 30ml bottle will last me a good few months.
+I was a little dubious about trying this as I had tried NIOD PF12% and wasn’t really sure about it because it kept breaking up, going patchy and pilling on my skin.
+This is different because it is tinted and gives you a fabulous glow, as you can see in the video below.
+It’s so light, it feels like skincare, and if you’re someone who dislikes foundations and prefers a natural glow, then I would recommend giving this a go.
+You only need a drop or 2, and I´m pretty sure this 30ml bottle will last me a good few months.

 Negatives of PF8%

 The dropper doesn´t work great on this product and I wish it came with a pump like the NIOD Survival Range.
 You can buy the pumps separately on the website.
 I also find it doesn´t work well with my SPF or numerous layers of skincare, as this causes it to pill on my skin, which isn´t a good look.
 It can be very messy to use, so make sure you wash your hands thoroughly.
 Otherwise, you will find tan marks everywhere.

 If you are looking for a natural glow, I recommend giving this a go, but as with all products, it may not suit your skin type or tone.
 When we tried this on my daughter, who has lighter skin than me, it looked very metallic, so if you live near a store, I would test it first.